-It also reminds me of parenting–a long obedience in the same direction.
-There are times when want to deviate from being consistent in regard to discipline and expectations… you know, because it is easier.
+It also reminds me of parenting: a long obedience in the same direction.
+There are times when I want to deviate from being consistent in regard to discipline and expectations… you know, because it is easier.

 It’s funny, sometimes staying consistent brings out some interesting effects on kids’ behavior.
 For example, Amanda told me the other day that Sari said “Sorry” as she hit Macie.
-Sari knows that we make them apologize and forgive after things like that, so she thought: “If I just say ‘sorry’ then I won’t get in trouble.”
+Sari knows that we help them apologize and forgive after things like that, so she thought: “If I just say ‘sorry’ while I am hitting her then I won’t get in trouble.”
 Macie does the same thing, although a little differently.
 She’ll hit Sari, then she’ll try to hug her and say: “Sorry.”

 Well, Macie does this currently (and Sari used to), but when she does something that warrants a 2-minute visit to time-out, as I am carrying her in to her room, she is screaming: “Okay!
 Okay!
 Okay!
 Okay!”